 5 Best Sunscreens for Surfing

 After thorough research into the needs of surfers through discussing issues with customers, reviewing customer feedback, examining manufacturer specifications, and participating in skincare forums SimplySunSafe has chosen the 5 best sunscreens for surfing.
-All of these sunscreens provide broad spectrum, physical protection of SPF 30 or greater, do not contain oxybenzone, are very water resistant and are great for daily use.
+Like every good sunscreen for water sports, all of these sunscreens provide broad spectrum, physical protection of SPF 30 or greater, do not contain oxybenzone, are very water resistant and are great for daily use.

 BADGER SPF 35 Sport Sunscreen came out on top as the number 1 product for surfers for several reasons.
 It is a broad spectrum, very water resistant, physical sunscreen which has only 5 ingredients.
 It is 100% natural and 98% organic which is great not just for your skin but for the ocean too.
 This makes it by far the best natural sunscreen for surfing.

 Because of its low environmental impact BADGER Sport Sunscreen is a good choice for the environmentally conscious surfer.
 This is a big part of why it ranked so well.
-It is biodegradable and safe for coral reefs so you don’t have to feel guilty about using this product at the beach.
+It is biodegradable and safe for coral reefs so you don’t have to feel guilty about using this sunscreen for the beach.

 The active ingredient in BADGER Sport Sunscreen is zinc oxide (22.5%) which offers great protection for surfers.
 It can take some time to rub in and leaves a white cast but this helps surfers remember when to reapply as you can tell when it has washed off easily.
 Obviously, for some of you this may not be its most appealing quality but I urge you to give it a go first.